OWASP/www-project-benchmark/tab_scanning_tips.md

 tags: benchmark
 ---

-People frequently have difficulty scanning the Benchmark with various tools due to many reasons, including size of the Benchmark app and its codebase, and complexity of the tools used.
+People frequently have difficulty scanning the OWASP Benchmark with various tools due to many reasons, including size of the Benchmark app and its codebase, and complexity of the tools used.
 Here is some guidance for some of the tools we have used to scan the Benchmark.
 If you've learned any tricks on how to get better or easier results for a particular tool against the Benchmark, let us know or update this page directly.

 ## Generic Tips ##
-Because of the size of the Benchmark, you may need to give your tool more memory before it starts the scan.
+Because of the size of the OWASP Benchmark, you may need to give your tool more memory before it starts the scan.
 If its a Java based tool, you may want to pass more memory to it like this:
 ```Shell
     -Xmx4G (This gives the Java application 4 Gig of memory)
 ```